anuket-project/anuket-specifications/doc/ref_cert/README.md

   with third-parties (e.g. dump all test case logs and results for conformance)

-For their parts, the Docker containers simply enforce that the test cases are delivered with all runtime dependencies.
+For their part, the Docker containers simply enforce that the test cases are delivered with all runtime dependencies.
 This prevents lots of manual operations when configuring the servers running the test cases and prevents conflicts between all test case dependencies.